 A Walk Through The Labelling

-The most interesting thing to those of us who follow the keto diet is that this has 7 g of total carbs, 5 g of dietary fiber, 2 g of sugar, and then 19 g of protein.
-This is pretty close to equal ratios of fat to protein, which Jeremy really likes because he doesn't want to go too high on his proteins, and that's pretty easy for him to do.
+The most interesting thing is that this has 7 g of total carbs, 5 g of dietary fiber, 2 g of sugar, and then 19 g of protein.
+This is pretty close to equal ratios of fat to protein.
+Jeremy likes this because he doesn't want to go too high on his proteins, and that's pretty easy for him to do.
 He eats a lot of meat for the protein during the day, so that's a nice even mix.

 Sausage vs Bacon

 So you could if you like bacon and you'd like both the bacon and sausage.
-You could easily do that by just adding bacon to one of the sausage sandwiches.
+You could do that by adding bacon to one of the sausage sandwiches.

 The ingredients on the Real Good Foods sausage versus bacon breakfast sandwiches are identical except for the meats.
 This would be just the bacon versus the sausage, everything else is the same.

-The bun on these is a cauliflower bun made from cauliflower, mozzarella cheese, parmesan cheese, coconut flour, dried whole egg, almond flour, a little bit of tapioca starch (as a binder), some liquid whole egg, some sodium bicarbonate, salt, xanthan gum (again, another binding element) and salt and spices.
+These are the ingredients in the cauliflower bun: mozzarella cheese, parmesan cheese, coconut flour, dried whole egg, almond flour, a little bit of tapioca starch (as a binder), some liquid whole egg, some sodium bicarbonate, salt, xanthan gum (another binding element) and salt and spices.
 So the buns are identical.
 Then the cheese is cheddar cheese in both of these sandwiches too.

 Real Good Foods Cooking Recommendations

 There's like one step that you have to do, and that is wrapping it inside of a paper towel.
-I’ll just re-iterate the cooking instructions here: remove the sandwich from the box and wrapper and wrap it tightly in a paper towel.
-Now we like to wet our paper towels because we think that it kind of helps to trap some of the moisture when you're microwaving.
-This time we’re just going to follow these instructions as they are and use a dry paper towel.
+The cooking instructions are: remove the sandwich from the box and wrapper and wrap it in a paper towel.
+We like to wet our paper towels because that it kind of helps to trap some of the moisture when you're microwaving.
+This time we’re going to follow these instructions as they are and use a dry paper towel.